All Episodes

 As McCarthy wrote today, it's a real opportunity for Senator McCain to separate himself from Obama and Clinton.

-We still have the military commission commission option because Congress passed the Military Commissions Act in 2006.
+We still have the military commission option because Congress passed the Military Commissions Act in 2006, and McCain voted for that.

 Obama and Clinton voted against it.

-Now the next commander in chief will surely have an opportunity to end military commissions and order that the terrorists held at Gitmo, including the 9-11-6, be transferred to the civilian justice system.
+Now, the next commander-in-chief will surely have an opportunity to end military commissions and order that the terrorists held at Gitmo, including the 9-11.6, be transferred to the civilian justice system.

-This is a gift, and McCain should grab it, but he probably won't, because he wants to shut down Gitmo.
+This is a gift, and McCain should grab it, but he probably won't because he wants to shut down Gitmo.

-He believes Gitmo's bad.
+He believes Gitmo is bad.

 He believes that torture happens in Gitmo.

-But this McCarthy's right.
+But this, McCarthy's right.

-Because Obama and Clinton both want the 9-11-6 and future terrorists like this to be brought home here, put in the civilian justice system, and tried the same as we would try a bank robber.
+This is a golden opportunity for McCain to put into play and demonstrate his vast experience in national security and protecting the country because Obama and Clinton both want the 9-11.6 and future terrorists like this to be brought home here, put in the civilian justice system, and tried the same as we would try a bank robber in time of war.

 Here's the question from Der Spiegel.

-America's lost a lot of friends because President Bush angered, indeed, outraged them.
+America has lost a lot of friends because President Bush angered, indeed, outraged them.

 He allowed human rights to be violated at Guantanamo Bay.